londelec/leandcxmlman/source/sections/LogfileMain.rst

    17:14:34.414	COMM <-	10 20 01 21 16
    17:14:34.625	COMM ->	68 09 09 68 53 01 64 01 06 01 00 00 14 D4 16

-Raw traffic that is captured over a communication interface is recorded to a file along with some is additional information.
+Raw traffic captured through a communication interface is recorded to a file along with some is additional information.
 Each entry (row) in the file represents successfully decoded protocol message and is prefixed with a time-tag, log entry type and direction identifier.
 Timetag represents the internal time when the message was received/sent.
 Log entry type may contain values listed in the table below: